SanMaria28/SmartResumeReviewer/README.md

 1. `  pip install -r requirements.txt  `
 2. `  Copy-Item .env.example .env  `

+   Visit [https://console.groq.com/home](https://console.groq.com/home): to create your API Key.
+Copy it and store it carefully.
+In the .env file, paste the API key in place of "your_api_key_here".
 3. `  streamlit run streamlit_app.py  `

 This will open the web application in the local host.